 Core Maths is an umbrella term for a specific type of level 3 maths qualification that is defined by the government’s technical guidance.
 These qualifications are equal in size to an AS level qualification and are graded A-E. They have the same number of UCAS tariff points as an AS level qualification.

-Core Maths is relatively new, but entries are growing rapidly, with close to 12,000 entries in summer 2020.
+Core Maths is relatively new, but entries are growing rapidly, with over 12,000 entries in summer 2021.

 Core Maths is intended for students who have passed GCSE Mathematics at grade 4 or better, but who have not chosen to study AS or A level Mathematics.
 It can be studied in a single year or over a two-year period and can be taken alongside A levels or other qualifications, including vocational courses.

 Studying Core Maths helps students develop their quantitative and problem-solving skills.
 This is valuable preparation for the quantitative skills they will need for many degree courses, particularly subjects such as psychology, geography, business-related courses, sports and social sciences, and natural science courses that do not require AS/A Mathematics.

 Many universities have shown their support for Core Maths; however, few mention it in their admissions requirements, which is where it would have the biggest impact on uptake.
 If Core Maths would be useful preparation for a degree course, please consider including it in your published admissions criteria, perhaps in a similar way to EPQ.